TMElyralab/MusePose/README.md

 Thanks for open-sourcing!

 # Limitations
-- Detail preservation: Some details of the original character are not well preserved (e.g. face region and complex clothing).
+- Detail consitency: some details of the original character are not well preserved (e.g. face region and complex clothing).
+- Noise and flickering: we observe noise and flicking in complex background.

 # Citation
 ```bib